J-1 Visa Environmental Compliance Manager Jobs

 Verify whether your role triggers the two-year rule

 Environmental Compliance Manager positions funded by a government agency or requiring skills in short supply in your home country may carry a two-year home residency requirement.
-Confirm your eligibility category with your designated sponsor before signing an offer, since this affects future H-1B or green card pathways.
+Confirm your eligibility category with your designated sponsor before signing an offer, since this affects future H-1B visa or green card pathways.

 Confirm the sponsor before accepting any offer